History of the Ḍom People (ancestors of the Roma) within the South Asia (and partly beyond)

 Notes:

 Also, I have to mention, that not all the Roma, Domari and Lom are totally the same.
-Among the Roma are tribes, castes and clans, who have some genetical differences with huge cultural differences.
+Among the Roma are tribes, castes and clans, who have some genetical differences with a few or a lot cultural differences.
 And the Domari are also divided into tribal unions, and into castes apparently.
 About the Lom I can't say much.

 Another thing, I must to mention is that migration waves outside of the Indian Subcontinent of the ancestors of the Roma, Domari and Lom occured in different periods of time, caused by many reasons, be it social reasons, invasions etc.